 Carefully staged temper tantrums are variants of the screaming kid that can be quite effective in organizational settings.
 Successful intimidation is part of well-thought-out empire-building strategies.

 The members of the BOT all have impressive credentials, so let’s look at some possible explanations for how they dropped the ball so badly with Gibson’s Bakery:

-- The BOT was fed total lies about the situation
+- The BOT was fed total lies about the Gibsons.

-- The BOT was not told the whole truth about the situation
+- The BOT was not told the whole truth about the Gibsons

-- The BOT did not believe what they were told
+- The BOT did not believe the truth.

-- The BOT was fully in control of a hidden agenda
+- The BOT was in full control of a hidden agenda.

 Counterfeit warriors at Oberlin College